CiscoDevNet/awesome-xapi/README.md

 * DevNet Sandboxes - Reserve and code against a RoomKit device for up to a week
    * [CE 9.2.1]() - RoomKit Sandbox equiped with CE 9.2.1.
    * [CE 9.3]() - RoomKit Sandbox equiped with CE 9.3.
-* [Playground](https://controls-editor.herokuapp.com) - Experience the In-Room Controls Editor with no Webex device at hand (by ObjectIsAdvantag).
+* [Playground](https://controls-editor.herokuapp.com) - Experience the In-Room Controls Editor with no device at hand (by ObjectIsAdvantag).
 * [postman-xapi](https://github.com/CiscoDevNet/postman-xapi) - Postman collections for xAPI (by ObjectIsAdvantag).
 * [roomkit-collector](https://github.com/ObjectIsAdvantag/roomkit-collector) - Collects PeopleCount from RoomKits and computes weighted averages (by ObjectIsAdvantag).
 * [Send-XCommand](https://github.com/unifiedfx/Send-XCommand) - Powershell Cmdlets for sending xConfiguration & xCommand requests (by stephenwelsh).